MiniFate/MiniFate/_chapters/00-outline.md

   This establish a new fact in the game because aspects are always true.
   The new aspect can be invoked by paying additional fate points.

+Players begin each session with fate points equal to their PC's {Level}.
+The GM starts with fate points equal to the highest {Level} PC to spend on their own rolls.
+The GM has an unlimited pool of fate points for compels.

+> The {BoatName} is impounded after they were caught with an illicit cargo of unstamped rice.
+> The local magistrate believes this is a simple case of cheap traders, but he'll soon get word from the capital that there is more at stake.
+> That's when the navy will get involved.
+> Naka and Torbyorn have to act now if they want to escape without having to blast their way out.
+> Unfortunately, the magistrate's office is booked for weeks.
+>
+> {NakaPlayer} has an idea.
+> He use a fate point to **Create an aspect**: `The Magistrate Knows, and Fears, My Father`;
+> expanding on Naka's Concept `Last Daughter of the First Dragon`.
+> Now getting an audience should be much easier...

+#### Compels

 Fate points are earned through accepting compels.
 The GM compels a player by offering a fate point to forfeit a roll and instead lets the GM decide the result.
 If the player accept, the GM pays out the fate point and narrates what happens.